zama-ai/httpz-solidity/docs/tutorials/learn_fundamentals/configure.md

     visible: false
 ---

+# 1. Configure the contract

+Choose and inherit the correct configuration based on the environment:

+- **Mock network**: For local testing and development.
+- **Testnets (e.g., Sepolia)**: For deploying to public test networks.
+- **Mainnet**: When deploying to production.

+Ensure configuration contracts (e.g., `SepoliaZamaFHEVMConfig`, `SepoliaZamaFHEVMConfig`) are inherited correctly to initialize encryption parameters, cryptographic keys, and Gateway addresses.
+See [configuration](../smart_contracts/configure.md) for more details.

 # Create a smart contract

 This document introduces the fundamentals of writing confidential smart contracts using the fhEVM.
 You'll learn how to create contracts that can perform computations on encrypted data while maintaining data privacy.